Our featured feline is Pushkin, aka Push: read a little more about him at the foot of the page

 [ Table of Contents ]

-Fabled Felines is, if you will, the fictional equivalent of the Famous section of our site.
-At the moment we have Charles Perrault's Puss in Boots story; the tale of Dick Whittington and his cat; the Bremen Town Musicians, by the Brothers Grimm; one of Jean de la Fontaine's fables that includes a cat; the possible origins of Lewis Carroll's Cheshire Cat; and from Latvia the tale of Pussy's Water Mill.
-Yet to come are as many other tales and stories featuring our furry friends as we can find.
+Fabled Felines is, if you will, the fictional equivalent of the Famous and Featuring sections of our site.
+We have Charles Perrault's Puss in Boots story; the tale of Dick Whittington and his cat; the Bremen Town Musicians, by the Brothers Grimm; one of Jean de la Fontaine's fables that includes a cat; the possible origins of Lewis Carroll's Cheshire Cat; from Latvia the tale of Puss's Water Mill; and one or two other articles.

-There are also photographs and an account of my visit to the Ypres Cat Festival (Kattenstoet) in Belgium during 2003; it is included because it draws together a number of strands of the cat's place in history and legend.
-The festival is held every three years, most recently in May 2006: several readers have kindly contributed their photos of this year's festival.
+There are also photographs and an account of my visit to the Ypres Cat Festival (Kattenstoet) in Belgium during 2003; it's included because it draws together a number of strands of the cat's place in history and legend.
+The festival is held every three years, the next due in May 2024: several readers kindly contributed their photos of the 2006 festival.

 Contents